CS107-off-piste/cs107-FinalProject/docs/milestone2.md

 - **What external dependencies you rely on?**
     - We do not use any external dependencies in our source code.
 However, we do use the c standard libraries such as `cmath` for computing the value of some functions, e.g. sin, cos, exp.
-    - We use some external dependencies outside of our `c++` source code, such as `doxygen` for documentation generation, and `clang-format` for code formatting.
+    - We use some external tools outside of our `c++` source code, such as `doxygen` for documentation generation, and `clang-format` for code formatting.
+These external tools are not required to compile and run the project.

 ## Future Features